whatmakeart/whatmakeart.github.io/content/3d-modeling/fusion-360/fusion-360-faq.md

 - [How to Revolve?](https://youtu.be/VzossdZbGtk)
 - [How to make perfect polygons?](https://youtu.be/Gpplnrtf3UE)
 - [How to change model xyz orientation](https://youtu.be/xHsBKSrwHSg)
+- **How to move a body?** - Press m on the keyboard for the move / copy tool.
+- **How to select whole body and not just a face?** - Click on the underlined body in the outline after clicking one of its faces, or change the selection priority to bodies in the top right selection menu.

 ### Intermediate Modeling